fpmacedo/fpmacedo/README.md

 # Hi there!
 I'm Filipe 👋

-## I'm a Control & Automation Engineer in Brazil 🌎
+## I'm a Data Analyst and Control & Automation Engineer in Brazil 🌎

-- 🔭 I’m currently working with Mechanical Engineering developening and designing semi-trailers at Randon SA.
+- 🔭 I’m currently working as a Data Analyst at iFood.

 - 🌱 I’m currently learning about Data Science and Data Engineering.
 Feel free to look in my repositorys and projects.